Dre Campbell Farm

 16. Calamint

-Calamint is excellent for keeping cabbage worms, loopers, and moth larvae away.
+Calamint is excellent for repelling cabbage worms, loopers, and moth larvae.
 However, it spreads quickly, so be careful where you plant it.

 17. Garlic